mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 the chapter :ref:`interface-rate`.

 Two tracks are beatmatched once their tempos are matched and their beats beats are aligned.
-A "perfect" beatmatch is nearly impossible - there will always be a tiny difference in the playback rates.
+A “perfect” beatmatch is nearly impossible - there will always be a tiny difference in the playback rates.
 A keen DJ will keep his or her ears open and listen for the beats drifting out of alignment.
-This has a distinct "double bass kick" sound which is often preceded by the kick weakening in intensity as the two kicks drift out of phase.
+This has a distinct “double bass kick” sound which is often preceded by the kick weakening in intensity as the two kicks drift out of phase.
 When this happens, the beats can be realigned by simply tapping one of the temporary pitch bend buttons a few times in the appropriate direction.